-As we continue our wonderful family holiday in Thailand, we leave the bustling City of Bangkok and make our way to the beautiful tropical Island known as Koh Samui.
-Situated in the Gulf of Thailand, this Island is quickly becoming a favorite among tourists traveling to Thailand from all parts of the world and for very good reason!
+As we continue our wonderful family holiday in Thailand, we leave the bustling City of Bangkok and make our way to the beautiful tropical island known as Koh Samui.
+Situated in the Gulf of Thailand, this Island is quickly becoming a favorite among tourists traveling to this beautiful country, arriving from all parts of the world and for very good reason!

-This lovely tropical get a way is not too big and not too small, making for that perfect relaxing holiday, but offering everything one would expect at a resort location.
+This lovely tropical get-a-way is not too big and not too small, making for that perfect relaxing holiday, but still offering everything one would expect at a resort location.

-Here is a short video offering a glimpse of this beautiful Island.
+Here is a short video offering a glimpse of the island of Ko Samui!

 View on …

 Situated just 35 kilometers from Thailand’s mainland, Samui is the second largest island in the country, but still small enough to enjoy that feeling of escaping to a tropical vacation paradise.
 It has an area of under 230 square kilometers and a local population of well under 75,000 people.

 Tourism and coconut export are the island’s main source of income.

 Koh Samui has experienced tremendous growth just over the last few years, with beautiful resorts, restaurants and other tourist attractions being added continually to keep up with demand.
 As well, what makes Koh Samui so special is that it is surrounded by approximately sixty other islands along with the magnificent Angthong Marine National Park.

 The Island has the most beautiful private airport that I have ever seen, making access to the island by air very easy.
 You can find flights to and from;

 and many other destinations quickly and easily.
 Regular ferry service is also available for more budget minded passengers to and from the mainland.